albertattard/java-boot-camp/01 - Primer.md

      inflating: temp/demo/App.class
     ```

-    The `temp` dir contains two folders and each folder will contain one file.
+    The `temp` directory contains two folders and each folder will contain one file.

     ```
     $ tree temp
     temp
     ├── META-INF
     │   └── MANIFEST.MF
     └── demo
         └── App.class

     2 directories, 2 files
     ```

-    The `temp/META-INF/MANIFEST.MF` file is a text file
+    The `temp/META-INF/MANIFEST.MF` file is a text file created by one of the Gradle tasks.

     ```bash
     $ cat temp/META-INF/MANIFEST.MF
     Manifest-Version: 1.0
     ```

-    The `demo/App.class` file is the compiled version of the source file: `src/main/java/demo/App.java`.
+    The `demo/App.class` file is the compiled version (Bytecode) of the source file: `src/main/java/demo/App.java`.

     ![What does a modern JVM look like](assets/images/What%20does%20a%20modern%20JVM%20look%20like.png)
     Image copied from: [Theory: JVM Subsystems](https://learning.oreilly.com/videos/optimizing-java/9781492044673/9781492044673-video323884)

-    The bytecode produced when compiling this class can be viewed using the [Jclasslib plugin](https://plugins.jetbrains.com/plugin/9248-jclasslib-bytecode-viewer).
+    The Bytecode produced when compiling this class can be viewed using the [Jclasslib plugin](https://plugins.jetbrains.com/plugin/9248-jclasslib-Bytecode-viewer).

     Click on `View > Show Bytecode with Jclasslib`